informalsystems/hermes/guide/src/pre_requisites.md

 To install and configure Golang on your machine please follow the [Golang official documentation](https://golang.org/doc/install).

-## 3. Libraries

-The OpenSSL library with its headers is required.
-Refer to the [openssl crate documentation](https://docs.rs/openssl) for the ways to install OpenSSL on different platforms and make it available to the build script if necessary.

 ## Next Steps

 Next, go to the [Installation](./installation.md) section to learn how to build Hermes.